robjuz/helm-charts/charts/nominatim/README.md

 This major release renames several values in this chart and adds missing features.

-It also bumps default PostgreSQL to 16.3.0
+It also bumps the version of Nominatim to 4.4 and default PostgreSQL to 16.3.0